 Separate Medicines to begin Cleaning

-Gather all contents and place aside, open each bottle and check for leakages,
+Gather all contents and place aside, open each bottle and check for leakages, pill or liquid discolorations and so on.

 Place these aside, then begin cleaning medicine cabinets by wiping down the insides with a cloth dipped in warm water, you may add a few drops of a disinfectant of your choice and a bit of dishwashing liquid.
 Let dry.